anmarjarjees/git-demo1/README.md

 # git-demo1
-Simple demo about using Git and GitHub
+Simple demo about using Git and GitHub.
+This repo has HTML code samples.